sha-e-256/lego-classification-using-ml/README.md

 ### testing-images

-This folder contains the image that is taken by the Raspberry Pi camera during the demonstration.
+The 'testing-images' folder contains the image that is taken by the Raspberry Pi camera during the demonstration.

 ### segmented-testing-images

-This folder contains segmented images of the testing image; in other words, if the testing image contains eight Lego pieces, then segmented-testing-images will contain eight images such that each image only contains one Lego piece.
+The 'segmented-testing-images' folder contains the segmented images of the testing image; in other words, if the testing image in 'testing-images' contains eight Lego pieces, then 'segmented-testing-images' will contain eight images with each image containing only one Lego piece.

 ## demonstration

 ### test.py

-The main purpose of this Python module is to perform the demonstration.
+The main purpose of the Python module 'test.py' is to perform the demonstration.
 This module displays a livefeed of the Raspberry Pi camera, and then takes an image after receiving input from the user.
-This image is then segmented such that each segmented image only contains one Lego piece.
-The machine learning model then uses each segmented image as an input and generates a prediction of what piece is in the segmented image.
+This image is then segmented such that each segmented image contains only one Lego piece.
+The machine learning model then takes each segmented image as an input and generates a prediction of what piece is in the segmented image.
 This prediction is then displayed as a percentage on the original image that was taken.

 <kbd>
 <img src="https://user-images.githubusercontent.com/105937174/193481490-6adf8b75-83f6-42f2-bf3f-d802b533c928.png" width="250" height="250" />